Ak-Army/curator_pl/README.md

 # Curator pl

-Its a perl fork of elasticsearch/curator <https://github.com/elasticsearch/curator>
+Its a perl fork of elasticsearch/curator <https://github.com/elasticsearch/curator> with some fix, and some changes.
 Have time-series indices in Elasticsearch?
 This is the tool for you!

 ## Usage